intlify/routing/packages/vue-router-composable/README.md

 ## ⛓️ Dependencies

-Add `vue-router` and `@vue/composition-api` to your plugin's peer dependencies to specify what versions you support.
+You need to add `vue-router` and `@vue/composition-api` to your plugin's peer dependencies to specify what versions you support.

 ```js
 {